Zelenskyy says Ukraine up against 50,000-strong force in Russia’s Kursk

 On Saturday, Russian President Vladimir Putin signed into law a treaty on Moscow’s strategic partnership with Pyongyang, including a mutual defence provision.

-Meanwhile, on Monday, Russian attacks damaged a dam near the front line in the eastern Donetsk region of Ukraine, its governor said, warning that nearby villages could be threatened by rising water levels.

-Also on Monday, a Russian missile hit a residential building in Kryvyi Rih in central Ukraine, injuring at least seven people.
+Separately, at least 14 people were wounded after Moscow’s troops launched a missile at a residential building in Kryvyi Rih, central Ukraine, in the morning, according to Lysak.

-The Dnipropetrovsk region’s governor, Serhiy Lysak, said on Telegram that a 10-year-old girl and an 11-year-old boy were among the injured.
+Rescuers were looking for a woman with three children likely trapped under the rubble, he added.
+A 10-year-old girl and an 11-year-old boy were among the injured.

 A Ukrainian military spokesperson also told the Reuters news agency on Monday that Russian infantry groups could launch ground assaults on the neighbouring Zaporizhia region in a matter of days.